netdata/netdata/docs/security-and-privacy-design/netdata-cloud-security.md

 ## User Privacy and Data Protection

 Netdata Cloud is built with an unwavering commitment to user privacy and data protection.
-We understand that our users' data is both sensitive and valuable, and we have implemented stringent measures to ensure its safety.
+We understand that our users' data is both sensitive and valuable, and we’ve implemented stringent measures to ensure its safety.

 ### Data Collection